Jerusalem Day march: History

-Racist and anti-Arab slogans are often shouted at the march of flags (2014).

-The parade began in 1968 with Rabbi Zvi Yehuda Kook and his followers in Mercaz HaRav Yeshiva to march to the Western Wall through Jaffa Road, singing and dancing, at night after the end of the holiday rally at the Yeshiva Hall.
-In 1974, Yehuda Hazani, a yeshiva student, initiated the bringing of an orchestra and the joining of high school yeshivot to the event.
+The parade has its origins in traditional pilgrimage practices that celebrated the city of Jerusalem by entering the walled city through all of its gates.
+The custom was revived some time in the early years after the 1967 war, when Rabbi Zvi Yehuda Kook and his followers in Mercaz HaRav Yeshiva marched to the Western Wall through Jaffa Road, singing and dancing, at night after the end of the celebratory dinner at the Yeshiva Hall.
+In the early period, the parade was concentrated in the Jewish Quarter and not the Muslim Quarter, and people from outside the city would use it as an opportunity for pilgrimage and tourism to Jerusalem In 1974, Yehuda Hazani, a yeshiva student, initiated the bringing of an orchestra and the joining of high school yeshivot to the event.
 It was later decided to move the event to daytime to allow more people to take part in the march.

 Today, the march is organized by the "Am Kalavi" (עם כלביא) association.
 Until his death in December 2022, the procession was headed by Rabbi Haim Drukman.
 The event is funded by the association, the Jerusalem Municipality, the Ministry of Education and the Society for the Rehabilitation and Development of the Jewish Quarter.
 In 2018, the event cost about NIS 1 million.

 In most years, the parade began in the area of center of Jerusalem, from Independence Park or Sacher Park, then ascended east toward Jaffa Road, through Safra Square, to IDF Square.
 Mass dancing in collaboration with singers and public figures.
 In recent years there has been a separation and women march in front of men or vice versa.
 In the past, marchers used to enter the Old City through the Lions' Gate as well, but in the years 2010-2016, the police banned entry from this gate.

+Since 2011

+Racist and anti-Arab slogans are often shouted at the march of flags (2014).

 In 2011, the police diverted the march route eastwards, and it passed from Sheikh Jarrah along the Municipal Road No. 1 (Bar Lev Boulevard), and as before, entered the Old City through some of its gates.
 In 2015, the Israeli High Court rejected a petition by a coalition of NGOs to change the route of the march so that it does not pass through the Muslim Quarter, though warned that participants engaging in nationalistic violence or shouting anti-Arab slogans could face criminal charges.
 In 2017, in honor of the 50th anniversary of what Israelis consider the Reunification of Jerusalem, it was decided that the flag dance would also surround the Old City from the east and enter through the Dung Gate.